 Debunking Denialism in the media and other places

 Debunking Denialism articles have been used as a source in several newspaper/magazine articles and on other high-profile websites.
-Examples include the Swiss Neue Zürcher Zeitung on how anti-immigration activist abuse rape statistics, Slate magazine on GMO safety, IFLScience on conspiracy theories, Skeptoid about Bill Gates and vaccines, BoingBoing on homeopathy and RawStory on alternative medicine.
+Examples include the Swiss Neue Zürcher Zeitung on how anti-immigration activist abuse rape statistics, Slate magazine on GMO safety, IFLScience on conspiracy theories, Skeptoid about Bill Gates and vaccines, BoingBoing on homeopathy, Buzzfeed on poisonous candy as a rhetorical device and RawStory on alternative medicine.

 Material from Debunking Denialism has also been used for university courses, such as Advanced Bioinformatics for Human Diseases (BMI7830).

 If you have any questions, criticisms, suggestions etc., send an email to the email address provided at the end of this section.

 By sending me an email, you accept that I may publish that email in the mailbag series if it contains something interesting that is relevant to this blog and its mission.
 If the email deals with an already existing post and the content does not merit another one, a response might be posted in the corresponding comment section.
 By default, I will also post the name of the sender, but no additional information with regards to identity.
 I will always honor requests to do otherwise (i.e. not post name, or post additional information).

 Most people make a conscious effort to maintain a constructive attitude in their criticisms and avoid abusive behavior.